iamshaynez/enterprise-site/content/docs/ultimate-guides/502-enterprise-archtecture-role-and-organisation.md

 ---
-title: "Chatper 5.2 - Role and Organizational Structure of Enterprise Architects"
+title: Chatper 5.2 - Role and Organizational Structure of Enterprise Architects
-description: "Explore the integral role of enterprise architects in shaping and implementing organizational change within EAM.
-Understand the interplay between business process evolution and application architecture, and discover current and future approaches to EA that blend governance with collaborative and service-oriented strategies."
+description: Explore the integral role of enterprise architects in shaping and implementing organizational change within EAM.
+Understand the interplay between business process evolution and application architecture, and discover current and future approaches to EA that blend governance with collaborative and service-oriented strategies.
-summary: "Explore the integral role of enterprise architects in shaping and implementing organizational change within EAM.
-Understand the interplay between business process evolution and application architecture, and discover current and future approaches to EA that blend governance with collaborative and service-oriented strategies."
+summary: Explore the integral role of enterprise architects in shaping and implementing organizational change within EAM.
+Understand the interplay between business process evolution and application architecture, and discover current and future approaches to EA that blend governance with collaborative and service-oriented strategies.
-date: 2024-01-01T16:04:48+02:00
+date: 2024-01-01 16:04:48+02:00
-lastmod: 2024-01-01T16:04:48+02:00
+lastmod: 2024-01-01 16:04:48+02:00
 draft: false
 menu:
   docs:
-    parent: ""
+    parent: ''
-    identifier: ""
+    identifier: ''
 weight: 152
 toc: true
-seo:
-  title: "Chatper 5.2 - Role and Organizational Structure of Enterprise Architects" # custom title (optional)
-  description: "Explore the integral role of enterprise architects in shaping and implementing organizational change within EAM.
-Understand the interplay between business process evolution and application architecture, and discover current and future approaches to EA that blend governance with collaborative and service-oriented strategies." # custom description (recommended)
-  canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
+slug: chatper-52-role-and-organizational-structure-of-enterprise-architects
 ---

 ## Role and Organizational Structure of Enterprise Architects